zakdances/Anim/README.md

 This will place the definition in a global bag.
-Please notice how you don't assign views, delays, or durations.
+You don't assign views, delays, or durations here.
 That's because, in the Anim world, animations are defined seperately from views and durations.
 You assign those when you instantiate Anims in your timeline.
-Also in the Anim world, delays are created as seperate Anims, not as attributes (with one small caveat, as you'll see later).
+Also, delays are created as seperate Anims, not as attributes (with one small caveat, as you'll see later).

 Step 2 // Create a timeline and instantiate Anims inside...then run your timeline.